GabrielSestieri/ChatApp/README.md

 ### Front-End

-- fix bottom <body> padding/margin (chat app should fill whole page)

-- connect backend
+- connect message input to send to server